AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 There’s a reason we’ve named State Farm one of our top picks for the best auto insurance for college students.
 Young Missouri drivers can potentially earn each of three separate discounts on their State Farm car insurance.

-• Be a student who resides at a school more than 100 miles from home
+• Student away at school discount.
+To qualify for this discount, a driver under the age of 25 must be a student who resides at a school more than 100 miles from home (and the vehicle they drive).

 • Steer Clear young driver education and telematics program.
 State Farm offers a special driver training telematics program for drivers under 25.
 Participants must meet the following qualifications: